-Guideline M2E5-7-6-2 It may be determined that in a winding-up the net pension plan asset excluded from core capital has a realisable value.
+It may be determined that in a winding-up the net pension plan asset excluded from core capital has a realisable value.
 On this basis, up to 50% of the value excluded from core capital can be included in additional capital.

-Parameter M2E5-7-7 The IAIG's core capital excludes the value of reinsurance assets arising from arrangements deemed to constitute non-qualifying reinsurance to the extent that collateral has not been posted to cover the liabilities.
-Guideline M2E5-7-7-1 Non-qualifying reinsurance includes agreements with reinsurers which are, for example, not licenced, certified, authorized or registered in a jurisdiction and agreements which do not include a sufficient transfer of risk.
-The value of reinsurance arrangements that do not comprise an executed and legally binding written contract, subject to a six-month grace period from the effective date of reinsurance coverage, are excluded from core capital.
-In order to qualify for inclusion in core capital, reinsurance arrangements should be executed within a six-month grace period after the effective date of reinsurance coverage.
-Parameter M2E5-7-8 The IAIG's core capital excludes the value of secured assets in excess of the value of the relevant liabilities.
-Guideline M2E5-7-8-1 When an asset is used as a form of collateral in order to secure a debt or other contract, it may change the priority of payments.
+The IAIG's core capital excludes the value of reinsurance assets arising from arrangements deemed to constitute non-qualifying reinsurance.
+The exclusion from core capital is reduced to the extent that collateral has been posted to cover the ceded liabilities.

+The IAIG's core capital also excludes the value of reinsurance assets arising from arrangements that are either:

+- not legally binding, or - not executed within a six-month grace period from the effective date of reinsurance coverage.

+Parameter M2F5-7-8

+The IAIG's core capital excludes the value of secured assets that exceed the sum of:

+- the value of the IAIG's on-balance sheet liabilities secured by the (encumbered) assets; plus - the value of the IAIG's incremental supervisory capital requirements for liabilities secured by the (encumbered) assets; plus - the value of the IAIG's incremental supervisory capital

+Non-qualifying reinsurance refers to agreements:

+- with reinsurers that are neither regulated nor subject to riskbased solvency supervision, including appropriate capital requirements, - that do not provide a sufficient transfer of risk.

+In order to not be excluded from core capital, the reinsurance asset should have an associated reinsurance arrangement that is executed within a six-month grace period after the effective date of reinsurance coverage.

+When an asset is used as a form of collateral in order to secure a debt or other contract, it may change the priority of payments.
 It may therefore not be available during a winding-up to pay other claims, which may have a priority ranking.

+requirements for secured (encumbered) assets.

+No deduction is required for encumbered assets relating to offbalance sheet securities financing transactions (e.g. securities lending and borrowing, repos and reverse repos) that do not give rise to any liability on the balance sheet.

-ComFrame Standard M2E5-8 The IAIG determines the amount of its qualifying capital resources subject to limits.
-Parameter M2E5-8-1 The IAIG's core capital, net of exclusions, must be at least 50% of its capital benchmark.
+The IAIG determines the amount of its qualifying capital resources subject to limits.

+The IAIG's core capital, net of exclusions, must be at least 50% of its capital benchmark.

-The IAIG determines the availability of its qualifying capital resources by addressing key group-wide factors including at a minimum:
+The IAIG determines the availability of its qualifying capital resources to absorb losses by addressing key group-wide factors including at a minimum:

 - multiple gearing

 - intra-group creation of capital

-- fungibility and transferability.
+- · fungibility and transferability.